 Ref Project description Anticipated outcome/s Link to Corporate Strategy success measures Lead team Timing 1 Progress the implementation of the Clean Energy Package (CEP) with DfE as well as co-ordinating the regulatory response Ensures NI is compliant with the aspects of the CEP which will have been transposed in advance of exit day.
 KSM 4 All Full year 2 Contribute to the development of the new DfE energy strategy Assist DfE in developing a revised long-term framework for energy in NI.
-ALL KSMs All Full Year 3 Work with DfE on the NI Renewables Obligation (NIRO) and the future of renewables in NI project Implementation of any recommendations from the review of NIRO; provide an objective post project assessment of the NIRO; and informs DfE work on setting any new renewables target for NI and any new renewables support mechanism is good value for money for consumers.
-KSM 1 Corporate Affairs Full year 4 Work with DfE on the future of energy efficiency in NI project Ensures that a new energy efficiency target and related energy efficiency programme is good value for money for consumers.
-KSM 1 Corporate Affairs Full Year
+ALL KSMs All Full year 3 Work with DfE on the NI Renewables Obligation (NIRO) and the future of renewables in NI project Implementation of any recommendations from the review of NIRO; provide an objective post project assessment of the NIRO; and informs DfE work on setting any new renewables target for NI and any new renewables support mechanism is good value for money for consumers.
+KSM 1 Corporate Affairs Full year 4 Work with DfE on the future of energy efficiency in NI project Inform the development of the energy efficiency section of the next Energy Strategy and ensure that a new energy efficiency target and related energy efficiency programme delivers for consumers.
+KSM 1 Corporate Affairs Full year

 Ref Project description Anticipated outcome/s Link to Corporate Strategy success measures Lead team Timing 5 Progress arrangements with Transmission System Operators (TSOs) and Distribution Network Operators (DNOs) to help meet future energy transition needs Supports the delivery of future renewable energy targets by securing electricity network stability at high levels of renewable generation through further consideration of system service needs.
 KSM 1 Networks Q3 6 Complete arrangements to continue to provide access to GB gas markets after 2021 Ensures the continued efficient operation of the gas transmission system.
 KSM 3 Networks Full year 7 Review incentive arrangements around generation capacity in the SEM Ensures the appropriate volume of capacity is secured through the capacity market considering constraints and other factors while optimising security of supply with cost to consumers.
 KSM 5 Wholesale Q3 8 Implement new SEM market requirements Promotes a more efficient, sustainable market that supports security of supply.
-KSM 2, 5 Wholesale Full Year
+KSM 2, 5 Wholesale Full year